fkguo/zotero-cite/README.md

 - 2021-11-01: Created the zotero-export plug-in and added the function of file name input.
 Added when support, which only allows commands to be triggered in markdown or latex environments.
 - 2021-11-02: Change the name of the zotero-export plugin to export-cite, optimize the function of exporting bibliography to a file, and make it support the latex environment.
 At the same time, the two commands `zotero-cite.citeBibliography` and `zotero-cite.citeMarkdownBibliography` have been added, so that the bibliography can be inserted into the default file while inserting the reference.[^parkPreciselyShapedUniformly2018]: Park, J.-E., Lee, Y., & Nam, J.-M. (2018).
 Precisely Shaped, Uniformly Formed Gold Nanocubes with Ultrahigh Reproducibility in Single-Particle Scattering and Surface-Enhanced Raman Scattering.
 Nano Letters, 18(10), 6475–6482. https://doi.org/10.1021/acs.nanolett.8b02973

 - 2021-11-23: Throw new Error if no item is selected when use the pandoc/latex citation command.
+Add `addCititation` function for only pick citation.

 # tutorial video